-When it comes to cross-country (XC)mountain biking, the tire is directly responsible for how your bike performs.
+When it comes to cross-country (XC) mountain biking, the tire is directly responsible for how your bike performs.
 While a heavy tire will slow you down and add a couple hundred extra grams to your setup, a faster tire lacking in puncture protection can derail all hopes or bagging a good result if you happen to flat.
 We've seen this play out ad nauseum at both the Absa Cape Epic and the UCI Mountain Bike World Cup circuit – and that's mainly because the traditional XC tire is lighter in construction than some of the burlier mountain bike tires.

 While a lighter tire will improve rolling resistance at the expense of sidewall protection, the contemporary XC tire is far superior to the rubber options of yesteryear.
 A few years ago, the best mountain bike tires measured 26 x 2.0in, but the introduction of the 29er mountain bike (the 27.5in/650b cross-country bike was a short-lived concept) has made for more capable bikes with bigger travel and relaxed geometry – attributes which have forced tire companies to re-work the best XC tire blueprint.
 Nowadays, widths of 2.3in and, in some cases 2.4in tires, have become de rigueur at World Cup and Olympic level heralding a new dawn for cross-country mountain bike racing.

 So what XC tire should you buy?
 Well, we've done the hard work and tested the very best options back-to-back, so keep reading to find out which option is right for you, or if you have any queries, scroll to the bottom of this page to browse through Bike Perfect's guide on how to choose the best XC tires.
+For more MTB tire tech, see our article on everything you need to know to choose the best tires for your riding.

 And if you're after something with some more grip and bite, you may well want to check out our guide to the best MTB trail tires.